-MBBR consist of a tank with submerged but floating plastic media which has a specific gravity lower than 1.0.For abundant surface growth it require large surface area.
-Since the plastic has large surface area it facilities food bacterial growth.
-The thin film which has a thickness ranging from 50-300 microns helps in growing biomass.
-For maintaining dissolved oxygen and for removal of BOD coarse or medium bubble diffusers are uniformly placed at the bottom of the reactors.
-The screens are placed on the downstream walls to retain the flow of media out of the tank.
-To separate the biomass and solids from the waste water a DAF is placed downstream of the MBBR tank.
+MBBR consists of a tank with submerged, but floating, plastic media which has a specific gravity lower than 1.0.
+It requires a large surface area to facilitate abundant bacterial growth.
+The thin film, which has a thickness ranging from 50-300 microns, aids the growing biomass.
+For maintaining dissolved oxygen and removing BOD (coarse or medium), bubble diffusers are uniformly placed at the bottom of the reactors.
+Screens are placed on downstream walls to prevent the media from flowing out of the tank.
+To separate the biomass and solids from the wastewater, a DAF is placed downstream of the MBBR tank.

-- Flexible Design that allows for increased capacity
+- Flexible design that allows for increased capacity.

-- No operational adjustments, only Equipment maintenance.
+- No operational adjustments.

 - Stable under large load variations.

-- Smaller foot prints.
+- Smaller carbon footprint.

-- Low investment Cost.
+- Low investment cost.